sodeidelphonse/isdm-baobab/README.md

 * Due to serialisation constraints common with high-resolution rasters and complex spatial model outputs (e.g., `terra` and `INLA` objects), we recommend the following approach for full reproducibility:

-  * Re-running Pre-processing: It is strongly recommended that you re-run `01_preprocessing.R` step, particularly after restarting your R session.
+  * Re-running Pre-processing: You may need to re-run `01_preprocessing.R` step, particularly after restarting your R session.
   This ensures that the environmental covariates are correctly loaded into your local R memory for subsequent stages.

   * Raw Data Access: The original environmental layers are provided in `data/covariates/` to demonstrate the transition from raw geospatial data to the analysis-ready stacks.